Skip to main content Skip to navigation

 Email: Caroline dot Summers at warwick dot ac dot uk

-Faculty of Arts Building, University Road, University of Warwick, Coventry CV4 7AL
+Faculty of Arts Building, University of Warwick, Coventry CV4 7AL

 About

-Caroline Summers is an Assistant Professor of Translation and Transcultural Studies and is Postgraduate Research Admissions Tutor for Translation and Transcultural Studies.
+Caroline Summers is an Associate Professor of Translation and Transcultural Studies and is Director of Undergraduate Recruitment for the School of Modern Languages and Cultures.
+She is also responsible for Postgraduate Research Admissions in Translation and Transcultural Studies.
 Prior to joining Warwick in 2022, she worked at the University of Leeds (2012-2022) as a Teaching Fellow and then Lecturer in German and Comparative Literary Translation.

 Caroline has experience as a freelance translator and is on the judging panel for the John Dryden Translation Competition.